aduros/flambe/README.md

 Flambe is an engine and asset pipeline for cross-platform multiplayer games.

-Written in haXe, games are compiled to Flash and HTML5, with support for mobile devices.
+Written in Haxe, games are compiled to Flash and HTML5, with support for mobile devices.
 Server-side logic compiles to JS and runs on node.js.

 High level overview